alan7383/DarkCloudV2/README.md

 ### For Google Chrome

-1. Download the ZIP file of the extension from [the releases page](https://github.com/alan7383/darkcloud/releases).
+1. Download the ZIP file of the extension from the [releases page](https://github.com/alan7383/darkcloud/releases).

    ![Download](https://github.com/user-attachments/assets/ee6ffa36-fa90-414d-8a86-d349ed1fc2ac)

-2. Extract the ZIP file using a decompression tool like [WinRAR](https://www.win-rar.com/start.html?&L=10).
+2. Extract the ZIP file using a tool like [WinRAR](https://www.win-rar.com/start.html?&L=10).

 3. Open Google Chrome, click on the three vertical dots in the top-right corner, and go to **Extensions**.